Sydney is a beautiful city and is absolutely full of Instagrammable places!

 Wedding Cake Rock however is no longer open to the public due to the fragility of the land here.
 It has been closed off to protect the land.

-Almost a 3 hour trip south of Sydney is the stunning Jervis Bay and Hyams Beach.
-This makes a perfect place to go for a day trip or a weekend away!
+Almost a 3-hour trip south of Sydney is the stunning Jervis Bay and Hyams Beach – home to the whitest sand in the world!
+There is a lovely laidback vibe here and it makes for a perfect place to go for a weekend away!

 Getting around Sydney

-I recommend to get an Opal card (you can get them for free, you just have to top up $20 on them the first time you use them).
+I recommend getting an Opal card (you can get them for free, you just have to top up $20 on them the first time you use them).
 This will make your public transport costs cheaper.

 If you are looking for other Instagrammable guides to cities in Australia, check out the articles below!